modestimpala/OdinOnDemand/README.md

 ValMedia recommends playing without bloom while watching for the best viewing experience.

-### Due to Valheim's recent upgrade to Unity version 2020.3.45, you may experience crashes during video playback because of a new [VideoPlayer bug](https://forum.unity.com/threads/crash-windowsvideotextureoutput-releasedrawnsamples-bool.1396480/).
-This may be related to MP4 files.
-We recommend utilizing VP8 codec videos (webm) or MP3/SoundCloud options as a temporary measure.
-If a fix is discovered an update will be pushed out, otherwise we're waiting for another Unity update.
-Apologies for any inconvenience. - ValMedia

 0.9.85 introduces new assets, relative path lookup from plugin dir (local://) and more.
 Check out the updated documentation below.

 [<img alt="Preview Video" width="256px" src="https://i.imgur.com/0BaY28I.jpg" />](https://www.youtube.com/watch?v=hePW1dueKjE)